-The IDAES computational platform integrates an extensible, equation-oriented Process Modelling Framework with advanced solver and computer architectures to enable advanced process systems engineering capabilities.
+The IDAES Integrated Platform combines an extensible, equation-oriented process modeling framework with advanced solver and computer architectures to enable advanced process systems engineering capabilities.
 The platform is based on the Python-based algebraic modeling language Pyomo, and while not necessary, users may benefit from a basic familiarity with Pyomo (link to documentation).

-The IDAES computational platform was designed to be modular, and is based on the block-hierarchical structure shown below:
+The IDAES Integrated Platform was designed to be modular, and is based on the block-hierarchical structure shown below:

-An IDAES process model begins with a Process Flowsheet, which is the canvas on which the representation of the user's process will be constructed.
-Each process consists of a network of Unit Operations which represent different pieces of equipment within the process (such as reactors, heater and pumps) and are connected together to form the overall process.
-Each Unit Operation in turn is made up of modular components - a Unit model which describes the behavior and performance of the piece of equipment, a Thermophysical Property Package which represents the material being processed by the unit operation, and a Reaction Package (if applicable) which represents any chemical reactions that may occur within the unit.
+An IDAES process model begins with a process flowsheet, which is the canvas on which the representation of the user's process will be constructed.
+Each process consists of a network of unit operations which represent different pieces of equipment within the process (such as reactors, heater and pumps) and are connected together to form the overall process.
+Each unit operation in turn is made up of modular components - a unit model which describes the behavior and performance of the piece of equipment, a thermophysical property package which represents the material being processed by the unit operation, and a reaction package (if applicable) which represents any chemical reactions that may occur within the unit.
 Each of these components can be further broken down into sub-modules:

-- Unit Models consist of a set of material, energy and momentum balance equations which describe how material flows through the system, coupled with a set of performance equation which describe phenomena such as heat and mass transfer. - Thermophysical Property Packages (generally) consist of a set of ideal, pure component properties for each component, a set of mixing rules and departure functions which describe how the mixture properties depend on the ideal properties, and a set of equations describing phase-equilibrium phenomena.
+- Unit models consist of a set of material, energy and momentum balance equations which describe how material flows through the system, coupled with a set of performance equation which describe phenomena such as heat and mass transfer. - Thermophysical property packages (generally) consist of a set of ideal, pure component properties for each component, a set of mixing rules and departure functions which describe how the mixture properties depend on the ideal properties, and a set of equations describing phase-equilibrium phenomena.